secartifacts/secartifacts.github.io/index.md

 The goal of artifact evaluation (AE) is to recognize the authors who have put in the effort to release usable hardware and software systems as well as to validate the results of the accepted papers.

-This website collects resources and results around artifact evaluation for security conferences and workshops.
+This website collects resources and results around artifact evaluation for security conferences and workshops, as well as published [artifacts](#artifacts-without-evaluation) that did not go through a formal evaluation process.

 ## Conference Artifact Evaluations